How Critics Feel About Obama's Health Care Reform and the ACA

 How Far Have We Come Since Obama's Affordable Care Act?

-When President Obama started talking about reforming health care, there was no shortage of criticism, now , well into President Trump's presidency, several attempts have been made to make change to the Affordable Care Act (ACA).
+When President Obama started talking about reforming health care, there was no shortage of criticism, now, well into President Trump's presidency, several attempts have been made to make changes to the Affordable Care Act (ACA).

-The ACA law provides income-based premium subsidies to those who purchase their own insurance through the marketplace to learn more about read: 10 Ways to Keep Your Health Care and Insurance Affordable, no matter what happens next.
+The ACA law provides income-based premium subsidies to those who purchase their own insurance through the marketplace.

 What Changed in Obama's Health Care Reform?